kagayakuhari/kagayakuhari.github.io/_posts/2023-10-19-ksitigarbha.md

 ---

 [naoki]: https://naokip.wordpress.com/
-[^bells]: The 108 bells mentioned in this verse are a direct reference to *Joya no Kane* (``除夜の鐘``), a Buddhist event where a bell is tolled 108 times, each toll corresponding to one of the *kleshas*, the Buddhist synonym of worldy desires or afflictions.
+[^bells]: The 108 bells mentioned in this verse are a direct reference to *Joya no Kane* (``除夜の鐘``), a Buddhist event where a bell is tolled 108 times on New Year's Eve, each toll corresponding to one *klesha*, the Buddhist synonym of worldly desires or afflictions.
 These negative emotions are told to dominate the people of this world at times and guide some aspects of their lives.
-This song relies heavily on them and mentions to some of these *kleshas* can be seen throughout the lyrics.
+This song relies heavily on them and references to some of these *klesha* can be seen throughout the lyrics.